Pinturicchio: Work in Santa Maria del Popolo in Rome

 The third chapel on the south is that of Girolamo Basso della Rovere, nephew of Pope Sixtus IV, and bishop of Recanati.
-The Basso Della Rovere Chapel contains a fine altarpiece, Madonna enthroned between Four Saints, and on the eastern side a very nobly composed fresco of the Assumption of the Virgin.
-The vault and its lunettes are richly decorated with small paintings of the Life of the Virgin, surrounded by graceful arabesques; and the dado is covered with monochrome paintings of scenes from the lives of saints, illusionistic benches, and very gracefully and powerfully drawn figures of women in full length, in which the influence of Luca Signorelli may be traced.
+The Basso Della Rovere Chapel contains an altarpiece, Madonna enthroned between Four Saints, and on the eastern side a fresco of the Assumption of the Virgin.
+The vault and its lunettes are richly decorated with small paintings of the Life of the Virgin, surrounded by graceful arabesques; and the dado is covered with monochrome paintings of scenes from the lives of saints, illusionistic benches, and gracefully and powerfully drawn figures of women in full length, in which the influence of Luca Signorelli may be traced.

 In the Costa Chapel, Pinturicchio or one of his helpers painted the Four Latin Doctors in the lunettes of the vault.
 Most of these frescoes are considerably injured by moisture and have suffered little from restoration.
 The last paintings completed by Pinturicchio in this church are found on the vault behind the choir, where he painted decorative frescoes, with main lines arranged to suit their surroundings in a skilful way.
 In the centre is an octagonal panel, Coronation of the Virgin, and surrounding it, are medallions of the Four Evangelists.
 The spaces between them are filled by reclining figures of the Four Sibyls.
 On each pendentive is a figure of one of the Four Doctors enthroned under a niched canopy.
 The bands that separate these paintings have elaborate arabesques on a gold ground, and the whole is painted with broad and effective touches, very telling when seen (as is necessarily the case) from a considerable distance below.